-The AUD Student Housing Division provides residential students with a safe and well-maintained living/learning environment that supports individual progress and provides quality services and programming.
-These facilities were designed to establish a sense of community coupled with responsible, independent and shared living.
+The AUD Student Housing Division provides residential students with a safe and well-maintained living and learning environment that supports individual progress and provides quality services and programming.
+The residence halls are to establish a sense of community coupled with responsible and independent living.

-AUD student housing consists of four residential buildings, two for males and two for females.
-The male and female residence halls are totally segregated.
-On the ground floor of each building there is a fully equipped kitchen, a student lounge, a laundry room, and a TV room.
-AUD has clear guidelines for what constitutes inappropriate behavior in student housing.
+AUD student housing consists of four residence, two for males and two for females.
+The male and female halls are totally segregated.
+On the ground floor of each hall there is a fully equipped kitchen, a student lounge, a laundry room, and a TV room.
+AUD has clear guidelines for what constitutes inappropriate behavior in the student housing.
 It is the responsibility of students to abide by these rules at all times.

-The Housing Manager oversees security, receives and arranges for maintenance and repairs in the student housing, handles roommate conflicts and general complaints, enforces housing rules and regulations, and offers emotional support to students in order to ensure a safe, comfortable, and peaceful living and learning environment.
-There are a number of important rules and regulations that govern student housing.
-The AUD Housing Kit contains all housing information.
+The Housing Manager oversees the housing division, handles room assignments, roommate conflicts and general complaints, enforces housing rules and regulations, and offers emotional support to students in order to ensure a safe, comfortable, and peaceful living and learning environment.
+A female and male Housing Controller are available in the residence halls to arrange for maintenance, logistics and cleaning services.
+A number of important rules and regulations that govern student housing.
+The AUD Housing Handbook contains all housing information and policies.

-Resident Assistants work in both the residence halls and the Housing Division.
+Resident Assistants are student leaders who work in both the residence halls and the Housing office.
 They report directly to the Housing Manager and assist with various duties.
-These duties include, but are not limited to: receiving maintenance requests, recording complaints, answering questions, making appointments for the Housing Manager, and conducting tours for prospective students and their parents.
-In addition, Resident Assistants report any violations of housing rules, damage to residence halls, maintenance needs and suggestions for improvements in the housing.
+These duties include, but are not limited to: receiving maintenance requests, recording complaints, answering questions, administering the student housing satisfaction survey, and conducting tours for prospective students and their parents.
+In addition, Resident Assistants report any violations of housing rules, damage to facilities and suggestions for improvements in the housing.
 Resident Assistants, working in close collaboration with the Housing Manager and Student Activities Coordinators, plan and host various dorm activities and programs.
 Any housing student interested in applying for a Resident Assistant position should contact the Housing Manager.